- Oops!Something went wrong.Please try again later.

-A month has gone by since the last earnings report for F5 Networks (FFIV).
-Shares have lost about 1.2% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for F5 Networks (FFIV).
+Shares have lost about 0.9% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is F5 due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-F5 Networks Q2 Earnings & Revenues Beat Estimates
+F5 Networks Q2 Earnings Top Estimates, Outlook Disappoints

-Revenues increased 7% year over year to $583.4 million, surpassing the Zacks Consensus Estimate of $566 million on solid software growth.
-Also, revenues came in at the mid-point of the company’s $580-$590 million guided range.
+Non-GAAP revenues climbed 11% year on year to $645.3 million, surpassing the Zacks Consensus Estimate of $634.8 million on robust software growth.
+The top-line figure also comes in higher than the company’s guided range of $625-$645 million.

 Balance Sheet & Cash Flow

-During the first six months of fiscal 2020, the company generated $325.8 million of operating cash flow.
-Moreover, during the first half of fiscal 2020, it bought back $50 million worth of its common stocks.
+During the first-half of fiscal 2021, the company generated operating cash flow of $265.8 million and bought back $500 million worth of its common stock.

-Additionally, F5 Networks and NGINX’s first combined solution, Controller 3.0, is expected to increase the total addressable market and deal sizes by spending more use cases across DevOps and Super-NetOps customer profiles.
+Additionally, F5 Networks and NGINX’s first combined solution — Controller 3.0 — will likely boost the total addressable market and deal sizes by spending more use cases across DevOps and Super-NetOps customer profiles.

 How Have Estimates Been Moving Since Then?

-At this time, F5 has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, F5 has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, F5 has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.